reactjs/react.dev/src/content/reference/react-dom/hooks/useFormStatus.md

 If the Component that calls `useFormStatus` is not nested in a `<form>`, `status.pending` will always return `false`.
 Verify `useFormStatus` is called in a Component that is a child of a `<form>` element.

-`useFormStatus` will not track the status of a `<form>` rendered in the same component.
+`useFormStatus` will not track the status of a `<form>` rendered in the same Component.
 See [Pitfall](#useformstatus-will-not-return-status-information-for-a-form-rendered-in-the-same-component) for more details.